mantidproject/mantid/docs/source/release/v3.7.0/ui.rst

 - The Fit property browser (Fit Function window) in MantidPlot now supports fitting data plotted from a TableWorkspace.

+- Multi-dataset fit interface: a bug was fixed in the "edit local parameter" dialog where entering a value and selecting "fix" (for example) would truncate the final digit of the entered value.

 Full list of
 `GUI <http://github.com/mantidproject/mantid/pulls?q=is%3Apr+milestone%3A%22Release+3.7%22+is%3Amerged+label%3A%22Component%3A+GUI%22>`_